What were some of the favourite Christmas toys of the 1970s?

 Hasbro who bought the brand, very successfully brought Stretch Armstrong back to the market at the New York Toy Fair in 2016.

-Christmas, of course, sees us all indulge in sweets and the 1970s was no exception.
+Christmas of course sees us all indulge in sweets and the 1970s was no exception.
 Cadbury’s honed in on a novel way of enticing children to want their products even more.
-The Dairy Milk dispenser spat out individual squares of the world-famous confectionery for the princely sum of 2p.
-The mini machines were replenished by refill packs sold at stores such as the now long-gone Woolworth’s chain.
+The Dairy Milk dispenser spat out individual squares of the world-famous confectionary for the princely sum of 2p.
+The mini machines were replenished by refill packs sold at stores such as the now long gone Woolworth’s chain.

-Cadbury's honed in on a novel way of selling more chocolate in the 1970s.

 The effect of the Star Wars film series on popular culture has been immense.
 But with the filmmakers initially dubious about the success of the first film in 1977, manufacturers were seemingly reluctant to launch a toy franchise based on the film.